March of the Living: History

+Special events

 Commemoration of World War II death marches

 Writer and journalist Meir Uziel proposed the name "March of the Living" to contrast the death marches that were typical at the end of World War II.
 When Nazi Germany withdrew its soldiers from forced-labour camps, inmates – most already starving and stricken by oppressive work – were forced to march hundreds of miles farther west, while those who lagged behind or fell were shot or left to freeze to death in the winter climate.
 The March of the Living, in contrast to the death marches, serves to illustrate the continued existence of the Jewish people despite Nazi attempts at their obliteration.

+Professor Jackie Feldman, quoting Avraham Hirschson, mentions the March of the Living and its relation to the death marches in his book, Above the Death Pits, Beneath the Flag: Youth Voyages to Poland and the Performance of Israeli National Identity:

+In the March of the Living ceremony at Birkenau in 1994, organizer and Israeli MK Avraham Hirchson addressed the crowd: "This is also the March of the Dead who never stopped marching and still march with us and accompany us like the pillar or fire the led the Jewish camp in the Bible.
+Period.
+They will march with us today; They will march with us tomorrow and next week; And they will return with us to Eretz Israel.”
+(Translated in Stier) 1995:57.

 After spending a week in Poland visiting other sites of Nazi Germany's persecution, such as Majdanek, Treblinka, and the Warsaw Ghetto, and former sites of Jewish life and culture, various Synagogues, many of the participants in the March also travel on to Israel where they observe Yom HaZikaron and celebrate Israel's Independence Day.